mrfearless/DrawTextEXT/README.md

 Note: I am still working on the bbcode version, so I would suggest not using it at the moment as I haven't refactored it or tested it currently.

 The html tag `<a href="url">title</a>` in the `DrawHTMLCODE` function doesn't currently work other than to display the title text.
 No mouse over, mouse click, cursor change or font normal | underline.
-I'm still thinking up a way to implement this.
+I'm still thinking up a way to implement this properly.

 Also, there might be bugs in the code, errors with rendering the text, line heights incorrect, odd placements of text or other things that I haven't caught yet, so if you notice anything odd let me know.
 Thanks.